Vedret/nodejs_web_scraper/README.md

 [Node-notifier](https://www.npmjs.com/package/node-notifier): cross platform native notifications using Node.js

 ### Scrap a website with Cheerio
-To demonstrate how you can scrape a website using Node.js, we're going to set up a script to scrape the w3schools website for some table rows.
+To demonstrate how you can scrape a website using Node.js, we're going to use dummy table and set up a script to scrape the w3schools website for table rows.

 First create new folder Config and config.js file inside it.
 There we will keep our HTML link, and credetials if needed.
 Go to the [w3schools](https://www.w3schools.com/html/html_tables.asp) and open the dev tools on that page (CTRL + SHIFT +I).